 Superior Vigilance also reports that Cho incurred 25K USD in travel and hospitality-related expenses in connection with the bid.
 Superior Vigilance has reimbursed Cho for these costs, and asks if Infotech will now cover half.
+Superior Vigilance also wants to pay Cho his success fee and to engage him as a

-Superior Vigilance also wants to pay Cho his success fee and to engage him as a subcontractor.
+Superior vigilance also wants to pay the his success fee and to engage him as a subcontractor.